What The Body Remembers: Letters Never Sent

 It took seven and a half years to step back onto a trail.

-When I finally stepped back onto a trail a year and a half ago, it wasn't continuation.
-It was reentry after years away, carrying a body forever altered.
+When I finally did, a year and a half ago, it wasn’t continuation.
+It was reentry, carrying a body forever altered.

 I expected triumph.
 Instead, I felt grief.
-My pace was halting, my breath shallow.
-What had once been second nature now felt foreign.
+My pace was halting.
+What had once been second nature felt foreign.

-The practices don't stop it.
-I'm not trying to stop it.
-I'm just here with it.
-Observing: here's the pain.
-Here's the exhaustion.
-Here's the morning I wish I hadn't woken.
-Here's the light through the window anyway.
+I’m not trying to stop it.
+I’m just here with it.
+Here’s the pain.
+Here’s the exhaustion.
+Here’s the morning I wish I hadn’t woken.
+Here’s the light through the window anyway.

 Some weeks I hike five or six miles a day.
-Other weeks—like this one—I can't manage the stairs.
-The practices don't cure.
-They give me a way to be present while my body does what it's always done: fight itself.
+Other weeks — like this one — I can’t manage the stairs.
+Nothing I do cures this.
+What I’ve found, slowly, imperfectly, is a way to be present while my body does what it’s always done: fight itself.

 Grief and gratitude don't take turns.
 They coexist.
 Some mornings I wake grateful for breath and movement.
 Other mornings I wake to pain so severe I wish I hadn't woken at all.